henrietta-k/adapt-learning-wiki/Styling-your-course.md

 ### Theme variables
 Simple customisation is possible by changing the built-in variables in **Vanilla**'s *less* folder: *colors.less*, *fonts.less*, *generic.less*, and *paddings.less*.

+> **Note:** The Vanilla plugin was significantly modified with the release of version 5.
+Class names, variable names, less file names and locations changed.
+The specific data in this article pertains to versions of Vanilla that pre-date v5.
+However, the many of the general principles still apply.
+Read more about [Vanilla v5](https://github.com/adaptlearning/adapt_framework/wiki/Adapt-v5).

 #### Main colors

 Use variables to store your theme's colors.
 Assign these to roles in your color scheme.
 This will help achieve a consistent look and feel across your course.

 - **@primary-color**